Securities Lending Strategies: Exclusive Valuations and Auction Bids: Introduction

+\textbf{\textit{Given this scenario, the exclusive valuation can be viewed as an exercise to arrive at the properties of an entire portfolio (the macroscopic system) after factoring the many random characteristics of the individual securities in that portfolio (microscopic constituents).}} Some of the variables can be modeled as Geometric Brownian Motions (GBMs) with uncertainty introduced via suitable log-normal distributions and certain others can be represented using folded asymmetric normal distributions or by taking the absolute value of a normal distribution. \textbf{\textit{This modeling approach allows the use of simulations to value an exclusive contract making it comparable to the pricing of a derivative contract.
+An exclusive (to be more precise, the revenue that can be derived from an exclusive) can then be viewed as a contingent claim on a portfolio, which enables the application of suitable option pricing techniques.}}

+Different assumptions regarding the different variables would lead to different valuations.
+We derive heuristics to arrive at a set of valuations, with a pecking order that can help decide the aggressiveness regarding which of the valuations to chose from.\textbf{\textit{ A key result (Theorem \ref{Th-1-When-each-of}) is a way to combine different valuations such that the aggregated valuation asymptotically arrives at the true value.
+This result is applicable to any problem where multiple forecasts are derived and we need a methodology to combine them.
+We show conditions under which our alternative weighting scheme converges faster to the true valuation when compared to the minimum variance weighting. }}

-The other piece would be to come up with the best strategy from an auction perspective once a valuation has been obtained.
-We start with the benchmark scenario where the buyers, placing bids are assumed to have perfect and complete information regarding their valuation of the portfolio that is being auctioned, that is private only to them.
+Once a valuation has been obtained, it is important to come up with the best strategy from an auction perspective. \textbf{\textit{We use existing and well known auction theory results along with extensions from a related paper (Kashyap 2018).}} We start with the benchmark scenario where the buyers placing bids are assumed to have perfect and complete information, that is private only to them, regarding their valuation of the portfolio that is being auctioned.
 We consider the uniform distribution as the simplest scenario and extend that to a more realistic setting that considers the valuations to be log normally distributed.
 We further extend this by introducing uncertainty into the estimation of bidder valuations and their bidding strategy.
-The possibility of number of bidders being unknown, the valuations from various bidders being correlated or the interdependent valuation framework and, a reserve price set by the auction seller are more complex extensions.
-Based on existing results, it is easily seen that the strategies of the bidders constitute a Nash equilibrium, under suitable conditions.
+The possibility of the number of bidders being unknown, the valuations from various bidders being correlated or the interdependent valuation framework and, a reserve price set by the auction seller are more complex extensions.
+Based on existing results, it is easily seen that the strategies of the bidders constitute a Nash equilibrium under suitable conditions.

-All the propositions are new results and they refer to existing results which are given as Lemmas without proof.